spomichter/squish-master-spotify/README.md

-# Spotify Data Management and Analaysis App for 🍯🌭
+# Spotify Data Management and Analysis App for 🍯🌭

 Continually download your spotify listening history.
 Gets around the 50 song history limit of the spotify API.